h0m4m/alibaba-rta-hackathon/README.md

 3. **Update the DashboardPage Component**:

-   The `DashboardPage` component has been updated to include new features such as customizable map filters and real-time notifications.
-Ensure you have the latest code from the repository.
+   Ensure you have the latest code from the repository, which includes new features such as customizable map filters and real-time notifications.

 4. **Build the Frontend Application**: